veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 The Veracruz Server is the main frontend for the compute side of Veracruz.
-It launches the Root Enclave (the trusted core of Veracruz) inside the enclave and provides a Rest API to communicating into the enclave.
+It launches the Root Enclave (the trusted core of Veracruz) inside the enclave and provides a Rest API for communicating into the enclave.

 There is a lot of complexity underneath the hood, but launching the Veracruz Server requires only one command.
 Note again we are launching the Veracruz